 Lieutenant Colonel Rex Hamilton1 was killed in action by a shell around 5am on 24 September 1918, while he was visiting part of the line.
 He had only been the battalion's commander since June that year.
 That month every battalion of the 8th Division needed to take on a new commanding officer after all the previous ones had become casualties during the previous month's fighting on the Aisne and the subsequent retreat.

-Ampney Cottage c1880, now known as Ampney House
+Rex Hamilton resided at Ampney Cottage (now known as Ampney House)

 Compiled with additional information by kind permission of the Commonwealth War Graves Commission

 1Courtesy of Visiting the Fallen: Arras North by Peter Hughes

 Researched by Paul Brice